vokimon/nissaga/README.md

 ## Differences with kingraph

-This application was started as a clone of the functionality of kingraph to overcome the performance and scalability problems with big trees, but also extending the functionality.
+This application was started as a clone of the functionality of [kingraph] to overcome performance and scalability problems with big trees, and also to extend its functionality.

+So, it is mostly back compatible with kingraph format.

 The following kingraph features are not supported: